 Ref.
 Score Or Deduction 10 0 Uses the maximum required supporting area AND weight evenly spread Completely smooth and harmonious connection with the Horse, by absorbing the movement of the Horse In rhythm at all times Acceleration and Pushing Off: exerting no more pressure than necessary for excellent mechanics Landing and Slowing Down: completely soft and harmonious Ref.
-Score Or Deduction 8.0 2 Minor Deviations: ✓ In rhythm at all times Uses nearly the maximum supporting area AND weight almost evenly spread Smooth connection with the Horse, by absorbing the movement of the Horse almost completely Acceleration and Pushing Off: putting slightly more pressure on the Horse than necessary Landing and Slowing Down: not completely soft and harmonious Ref.
+Score Or Deduction 8.0 2 Minor Deviations: ✓ In rhythm at all times - Uses nearly the maximum supporting area AND weight almost evenly spread - Smooth connection with the Horse, by absorbing the movement of the Horse almost completely - Acceleration and Pushing Off: putting slightly more pressure on the Horse than necessary - Landing and Slowing Down: not completely soft and harmonious Ref.
 Score Or Deduction 6.0 4 Medium Deviations: Does not use the maximum supporting area most of the time AND sometimes unsteady Occasionally not absorbing the movement of the Horse.
 Sometimes out of rhythm Acceleration and Pushing Off: exerting abrupt pressure on the Horse (caused by pushing or pulling) Landing and Slowing Down: fairly hard Ref.
 Score Or Deduction 4.0 6 Major Deviations: Severe collapse on the Horse Significant disturbance of the comfort or balance of the Horse Considerable changes of size/shape/place of the supporting area throughout Very unsteady during the whole exercise Very little connection with the Horse and very poor absorption throughout.
 Completely out of rhythm throughout Landing and Slowing Down: very hard

-3.3.5.Body Control & Posture
+3.3.5.
+Body Control & Posture

-Description Coordination of action of muscles, maintaining a physiological posture and body control throughout the exercise.
+Coordinatio to achieve a Description Coordination of action of muscles, maintaining a physiological posture and body control throughout the exercise.
 Ability to achieve active postural adjustments to perform a specific movement or position.
-(Body Orientation, Coupling Ability, Strength) Indicators Symmetry, nment, body stability, body tension Ref.
-Score10 Or DeductionImage: Correct Or DeductionImage: Correct Or DeductionImage: Correct Image: Correct Image: Correct Image: Correct Image: Correct Image: Correct Image: Correct Image: Correct Image: Correct Image: Correct
+(Body Orientation, Coupling Ability, Strength) Indicators Symmetry, body alignment, body stability, body tension Ref.
+Score Or Deduction 10 0 Physiological posture and required body alignment: Correct Required Position: Correct Excellent body tension precisely measured to control the posture and position, without any additional unnecessary tension Ref.
+Score Or Deduction 8.0 2 Minor Deviations: Physiological posture and required body alignment: slightly shifted or twisted or tilted Required Position: fairly correct slightly inelastic, more tension than necessary

 Ref.
-Score Or Deduction 8.0 2 Minor Deviations: Physiological posture and required body alignment: slightly shifted or twisted or tilted Required Position: fairly correct slightly inelastic, more tension than necessary Ref.
 Score Or Deduction 6.0 4 Medium Deviations: Physiological posture and required body alignment: shifted, tilted, twisted, wrong angle, direction, Required Position: clearly deviates Loss of control Ref.
 Score Or Deduction 4.0 6 Major Deviations: Physiological posture and required body alignment: Significantly shifted, tilted and/or twisted, wrong angles, direction, Required Position: poorly fulfilled Significant loss of control

-3.3.6.Quality of Movement
+3.3.6.
+Quality of Movement